pupamanyu/cicd/etls/evaluation/README.md

 # CI/CD for data processing workflow
 This repository contains source code for the guide on how to use Cloud Build, Bazel, Cloud Composer and Artifact Registry with Apt Repository to create a CI/CD pipeline for building, deployment and testing of a data processing workflow.

+# Roles for the Tools
+1. Github (as a Code Repository for Colloboration)
+2. Github Actions(for Linting/Syntax Validation/Pre-commit hooks)
+3. Cloud Build(as a CD tool)
+4. Bazel(as an Artifact producer)
+5. Artifact Registry(as an APT Repository)
+6. Cloud Composer(as an Airflow DAG Scheduler)

 The code is in two folders:

 1. monorepo-data/etls -